 As I said, we were anchored in the middle of the river, in the dark of the night with all lights extinguished.
 Our mission was to interdict any traffic moving up or down the river.
 No one was supposed to be moving at night, so if they were, they must be the bad guys.
 Our job was to keep the bad guys off the river.

 I was on watch in the pilothouse, while the rest of the crew was in modified watch at their gun stations.
-Modified watch meant that they could lie on the deck and snooze if they wanted (and most did).
+Modified watch meant that they could relax at their weapons station, trying not to snooze (it was hard not to).
 It was about midnight-thirty when I realized I was in the first hour of my 21st birthday.
 At the same time, I realized that sitting in the dark in a hostile river, swatting mosquitoes and not knowing when or if the shit would start, was not where I really wanted to be at that moment.
 I knew that I wanted to celebrate, and in a big way.

 After a quick look in the radar tube to make sure we were still alone on the river, I crept aft on the boat to the pyro locker.
 I picked out 3 pop flares, one white, one green and one red.
 I grabbed a roll of duct tape, and fastened them together.
 Then I went to the side of the pilothouse, and very deliberately smacked the caps, sending all three flares to the air at the same time.

 Needless to say, the noise of the flares and the bright sky got everyone's attention.
-They arose to find me laughing my ass off, watching the flares lazily floating down towards earth, lighting the whole area in a weird combination of colors.
+They found me laughing my ass off, watching the flares lazily floating down towards earth, lighting the whole area in a weird combination of colors.

 Oh yeh, I forgot.
 We were supposed to report in to the TOC every 30 minutes with an update.
 I have to say that we did not forget.
 We diligently reported our position as required, however, due to some unfortunate navigation error, our reported position may have been approximately 5 kilometers off our actual location the entire night.
 But hey, no harm, no foul - we probably did more winning of hearts and minds by buying a case of beer than we ever would have anchored in the dark all night long.